Economic history of China (1949–present): Period of readjustment, 1979–81

 Agricultural production was also stimulated by official encouragement to establish free farmers' markets in urban areas, as well as in the countryside, and by allowing some families to operate as "specialized households," devoting their efforts to producing a scarce commodity or service on a profit-making basis.

 In July 1979, China adopted its first Law on Joint Venture Using Chinese and Foreign Investment.
 The Joint Venture Law encouraged foreign direct investment, and as researcher Zongyuan Zoe Liu writes, it was a "near-complete reversal of the CPC's traditional skepticism toward foreign investment grounded in ideological and historical reasons."
 The Joint Venture Law was effective in helping to attract and absorb foreign technology and capital from advanced countries like the United States, facilitated China's exports to such countries, and thereby contributed to China's subsequent rapid economic growth.

 Wage reform was the initial phase of China's labor reform.
 It added bonus pay to increase workers' material incentives and in 1979-1980 introduced the piece-wage system.
 Management positions modeled after western conventions were established in state enterprises with additional pay commensurate to rank, thereby increasing internal wage disparities.
 Management officials also were given the authority to pay workers (instead of wage funds being distributed by the state).
 Distribution of wages by management instead of the state abolished China's eight-grade wage scale, which had ensured that workers of the same grade received the same wages in all state enterprises.

+The Resolution on Certain Questions in the History of Our Party since the Founding of the People's Republic of China stated that China would have public ownership and planning as the "foundation" of its economy with markets having a "supplementary" function.

+The 1981 Several Decisions on Finding New Ways, Developing the Economy and Solving the Problem of Unemployment in the Cities described individually-owned businesses as "a necessary supplement to socialist state-owned businesses".
+This idea was written into China's 1982 constitution.